jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 Office Phone: (708) 297-3769
 Work Phone: (708) 402-8777

+The original acronym "LaZer" was "Loop Automation System Equals Restoration".
+The S was later changed to a Z by marketing (Larry Arends) to make it more catchy.
+Today it doesn't refer to one specific solution or software, but rather to the whole suite of automation solutions that G&W offers.

 When shipping with FedEx, use FedEx acct # 060428751 for savings

 `U:\_ISO\GWI\523\GWI523-369CD.zip`